Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 bakaGaijin is an [open source](https://github.com/Luca-spopo/bakaGaijin/tree/master/bakaGaijin) (MIT License) project that emerged from the (larger and closed source) [Ash](ash.html) project.

-It aims to provide seamless cross resource communication accross Lua virtual machines in MTA.
+It aims to provide seamless cross resource communication across Lua virtual machines in MTA.

  #Some Background